open-watcom/owp4v1copy/bld/wgml/test/docstest/readme.txt

 wgml (dos386, linux386, nt386, os2386) when appropriate, and to continue to select
 the correct version of wgml 4.0 when needed.
 5. A debugging directory is provided so that wdw can be applied to our wgml using the same context as is used with the tests.
+It was renamed to debug2 when updating its makefile became impossible for some undetermined reason.

 MIFTEST